Secure coalitions in graphs: Graphs with

-If $G\cong K_n$, then as every vertex of $K_n$ is a secure dominating set $SEC(K_n)=n$.\\ Next we define a family $\mathcal{F}_1$, $\mathcal{F}_2$, $\mathcal{F}_3$ and $\mathcal{F}_4$ of graphs.\\ Let $G$ be a graph with vertex set $V(G)$ with $|V(G)|=n$, and let $v$ be the vertex of minimum degree $\delta(G)$.
-Consider the set $P=N(v)$ and $Q=V(G)\backslash N[v]$ with $|P|=\delta(G)$ and $|Q|=n-\delta(G)-1$ and $G[Q]$ is a complete subgraph.
-We now define four families of graphs based on the structure of $P$, $Q$, and their interconnections:\\ \textbf{Family $\mathcal{F}_1$}: $G[P]$ is not a complete subgraph.
-The set $P$ admits a partition into two complete subgraphs $\beta_1$ and $\beta_2$ out of which all vertices of $\beta_1$ is adjacent to all vertices of $Q$.
-Add any number of edges between vertices of $\beta_2$ to vertices of $Q$ and $\beta_1$, including the possibility of adding no edges, maintaining the minimum degree.
-As shown in Figure~\ref{pq}~(a).\\ \textbf{Family $\mathcal{F}_2$}: $G[P]$ is not a complete subgraph.
-The vertices of $P$ not adjacent to at least one vertex of $Q$ must be adjacent to all vertices of $P$.
-Add edges between the non-adjacent vertices of $P$ including the possibility of adding no edges (such that $G[P]$ is not a complete subgraph condition retained).
-As shown in Figure~\ref{pq}~(b). \\ \textbf{Family $\mathcal{F}_3$}: $G[P]$ is not a complete subgraph add edges between every vertex of $P$ to every vertex of $Q$.
-As shown in Figure~\ref{pq}~(c).\\ \textbf{Family $\mathcal{F}_4$}: $G[P]$ is a complete subgraph and at least one vertex of $P$ is adjacent to at least one vertex of $Q$.
-As shown in Figure~\ref{pq}~(d).
+Throughout, we assume that $G[Q]$ is a complete graph.
+Based on the structure of $G[P]$ and the interconnections between the sets $P$ and $Q$, we define the following families of graphs.

+\begin{itemize} \item \textbf{Family $\mathcal{F}_1$.} The graph $G[P]$ is not complete.
+If a vertex $x\in P$ is nonadjacent to at least one vertex of $Q$, then every vertex of $P$ that is nonadjacent to $x$ is adjacent to every vertex of $Q$.
+Furthermore, no vertex of $P$ is nonadjacent to two mutually nonadjacent vertices of $P$.
+Arbitrary edges may be added between $P$ and $Q$, including the possibility of adding none, provided that these conditions and the minimum-degree condition are preserved.
+See Figure~\ref{pq}(a). \item\textbf{Family $\mathcal{F}_2$.} The graph $G[P]$ is not complete.
+Every vertex of $P$ that is nonadjacent to at least one vertex of $Q$ is adjacent to every other vertex of $P$.
+Additional edges may be added between nonadjacent pairs of vertices in $P$, including the possibility of adding none, provided that $G[P]$ remains non-complete.
+See Figure~\ref{pq}(b). \item \textbf{Family $\mathcal{F}_3$.} The graph $G[P]$ is not complete, and every vertex of $P$ is adjacent to every vertex of $Q$.
+See Figure~\ref{pq}(c). \item \textbf{Family $\mathcal{F}_4$.} The graph $G[P]$ is complete, and at least one vertex of $P$ is adjacent to at least one vertex of $Q$.
+See Figure~\ref{pq}(d). \end{itemize} \begin{theorem} For any connected graph $G$, $SEC(G)=n$ if and only if $G\in\left\{\mathcal{F}_1,\mathcal{F}_2,\mathcal{F}_3,\mathcal{F}_4\right\}$. \end{theorem} \begin{proof} Let $G$ be a graph of order $n$ with $SEC(G)=n$.
+Then $\pi=\{\{v\},\{v_1\},\ldots,\{v_{n-1}\}\}$ is a $sec$-partition of $G$.
+Let $v$ be a vertex of minimum degree, that is $d(v)=\delta(G)$.
+Define $P=N(v)=\{v_1,v_2,\ldots,v_\delta\}$ and $Q=V(G)\setminus N[v]=\{v_{\delta+1},\ldots,v_{n-1}\}$.